Photo Credit: Riverstone and Bear Paw

-Now a winter tradition, the town of Estes Park hosts the Estes Park Winter Festival over the Martin Luther King, Jr weekend.
+Now a winter tradition (but cancelled in 2022), the town of Estes Park hosts the Estes Park Winter Festival over the Martin Luther King, Jr weekend.
 It has grown into a really fun celebration of what makes Estes Park great: great food, music, & art, family friendly activities, together with stunning mountain vistas.
 We love the way it draws people from all walks of life into the fresh mountain air.

 Enjoy walking around in the heated Event Center: tasting beer, wine & cheese and weighing in on the chili cook-off!
 The Estes Park Winter Festival has live music throughout the weekend with a variety of musical artists, and special activities for kids.

 For outdoor enthusiasts, vendors set up booths.
 Get expert advice on fitting snowshoes, try out the different models to see what works best for you, and get great tips on new ways to enjoy the outdoors in winter from the best in the field.

 You can also learn about winter activity basics, safety techniques, nutrition and hydration tips, essential conditioning exercises and how to dress for winter hiking and camping.

 11. Go Winter Camping